MicrosoftDocs/kaizala-docs/Articles/BusinessSolutions/Life@Work/InspirationalQuotes@Workplace/InspirationalQuotes@Workplace.md

 # Share Inspirational Quotes

-Every leader likes to inspire workforce and sometimes the inspiration that is needed to guide a team comes from simple words of wisdom.A few words of wisdom with teams can have a dynamic impact on employee morale and performance.
+Every leader likes to inspire workforce and sometimes the inspiration that is needed to guide a team comes from simple words of wisdom.
+A few words of wisdom with teams can have a dynamic impact on employee morale and performance.

 Organizations can use this card to share inspirational quotes on a regular basis and not just limit to roadshows, meeting rooms and email.Users can Pick from five colorful backgrounds or share image quotes in a group.
 Users may also choose to write a message along with the quote.